Unique Brand Names

 An empty vessel is infinitely flexible.
 It can mean anything.
 The challenge is that it takes more time and marketing resources to infuse the name with meaning.
 Educating your customers on what the brand is or what it delivers has to become part of the ethos of the company.

 The Construction of Brand Names

-Within the three categories of brand names there are dozens of types of names that you can use to select the right word or phrase to represent your brand.
+Within the three categories of brand names, there are dozens of types of names that you can use to select the correct word or phrase to represent your brand.

 - H. J. Heinz Company

 - Tesla Motors